sfaist/docs/handbook/overview.md

 We act as genuine partners with our customers.
 We feel as motivated to help and delight them as if we were on their team.
 In practical terms, this means:

-- No sales-y talk - we are direct, open and honest with customers.
+- **No sales-y talk:** We are direct, open and honest with customers.
 We share as much as possible publicly, rather than hiding it behind a mandatory demo call.
 We are honest when we don't know the answer, or if we're not sure that index is the right solution for a customer.

-- Speed - we are frighteningly responsive.
+- **Speed:** We are frighteningly responsive.
 If a customer is in a rush, we do our best to work at their pace.
 We are clear about expectations, and do not promise what we cannot deliver to close a deal.

-- Engineers helping engineers - there is nothing more frustrating than talking to a salesperson who can't give you all the answers.
+- **Engineers helping engineers:** There is nothing more frustrating than talking to a salesperson who can't give you all the answers.
 We keep 'let me find out from the team' to an absolute minimum.

-- Hands-on Setup - We leverage our own engineering team to help users set up their infrastructure with index.
+- **Hands-on Setup:** We leverage our own engineering team to help users set up their infrastructure with index.
 This is an integral part of our deployment strategy, and we are very good at getting people up and running quickly.

-- We don't do margin negative deals in order to win - this doesn't set us up for a successful long term relationship with a paying customer if we're ultimately losing money to land them.
+- **We don't do margin negative deals in order to win:** This doesn't set us up for a successful long term relationship with a paying customer if we're ultimately losing money to land them.
 Yes, this includes fancy companies whose logos would make us look good.

 ## Sales vision